SimonNordon4/unity-architecture-patterns/README.md

 Contributions are welcome!
 Whether it's refining the existing patterns, adding new ones, or improving the documentation, your input can greatly benefit this project.

-## Support

-If you find this repository helpful, consider giving it a star!
-Your support motivates further development and helps others discover this resource.

 ## License